 FOUR cups of Apple Sauce.
 Four canvas camp beds.
 One Comet.
 Heaven’s Gate is closing and the Away Team are ready for Graduation, but whatever you do, don’t mention the C-word.
-Cult.
+Cult, that is.

 Premiered by the new York company Cosmic Collective Theatre at last summer’s Great Yorkshire Fringe in York, the 55-minute Heaven’s Gate is orbiting Yorkshire on its first tour, playing the Visionari community programming group’s Studio Discoveries season at the York Theatre Royal Studio tonight (February 7) at 7.45pm.

 Written by company co-founder Joe Feeney, this intergalactic pitch-black comedy imagines the final hour of four fictionalised members of the real-life UFO-theistic group, Heaven’s Gate.

 “As they prepare for their ‘Graduation’ to the ‘Kingdom of Heaven’, initially the excitement is palpable, but soon the cracks start to appear,” says Joe, an alumnus of York Theatre Royal Youth Theatre, along with fellow cast member Anna Soden.

 Is the Heavenly Father really waiting for them in a spaceship?
 Is the Earth actually about to be recycled?
 Was castration obligatory or not?
 Is Turkey Potpie an underwhelming last supper?

 “I’ve always been interested in slightly unusual stories, like the paranormal,” says Joe.
 “I remember reading about the Heaven’s Gate cult, a real-life cult in San Diego, California, who believed God was an alien in a space ship and they were aliens too but wearing the bodies of humans, but actually being versions who would be beamed up to heaven.